maxwellacioli/ProjetoRedes1/README.md

 --- abstract

-It is an application layer protocol widely used in network management systems to facilitate the exchange of management information between different devices connected to the network.
-This paper proposes an improvement in the protocol, in order to avoid sending a large volume of information in a specific application of the protocol.
+SNMP is an application layer protocol widely used in network management systems.
+The protocol helps to facilitate the exchange of management information between different devices connected to the network.
+This document proposes an improvement in SNMP in order to avoid sending a large volume of information in a specific application of the protocol.

 --- middle

 # Introduction

-One of the weaknesses SNMP protocol {{RFC1157}} is the transmission of a large volume of unnecessary information to the manager when it makes a request for specific information to the agent.
-This information is in the MIB {{RFC1066}} as part of the agent's responses.
+One of the weaknesses of SNMP {{RFC1157}} is the transmission of a large volume of unnecessary information to the manager when it receives a response from the agent after a request.
+This information is carried in MIB {{RFC1066}} as part of the agent's response.
 This document presents a proposal that serves as an alternative to solve the mentioned weakness.
-In the first section will present a brief description of the SNMP protocol.
-Then, in section two the SNMP commands are described.
-In Section three discussed the standard protocol procedure.
-Section four will address the SNMP protocol weaknesses.
-The last section will bring the proposal for improving the SNMP protocol.
+In the first Section we present a brief description of the SNMP.
+Then, in Section 2 we describe SNMP commands.
+In Section 3 we discuss the standard protocol procedure.
+Section 4 addresses the SNMP weaknesses.
+The last Section will bring the proposal for improving the protocol.

 # Description

+SNMP is an application layer protocol widely used in network management systems to facilitate the exchange of management information between different devices connected to the network.
+It is based on the manager / agent model.
+It consists of the following components:

 ## Manager